sagemath/sagewiki_to_gh-2022-10-10/days38_schedule.md

             opportunities for integration and use with Sage.

  * 10h00 : Coffee Break
- * 10h30 : Tutorial IV: *Some useful Python libraries*
+ * 10h30 : Nicolas M. Thiéry, *The Sage-Combinat roadmap: goals and projects*
- * 11h30 : Tutorial V: *Contributing to Sage*, Anne Schilling
+ * 11h30 : Tutorial IV: *Contributing to Sage*, Anne Schilling

  **Lunch Break**: 12h30 - 14h30